Skip to content

 For those of you who are comfortable compiling or want to give it a shot, here are some steps to follow.

-• CD into the godot-cpp folder and compile the bindings (make sure your slashes are OS appropriate):
+In either case, you will want to head into the godot-cpp folder and compile the bindings for your platform.
+Make sure your slashes are OS appropriate:

 scons platform=<your platform> generate_bindings=yes target=release